BIOL3111MtA2024/plastic_degrade/Output/PLASTIC_20241203_ReportDraft.md

 According to Genge et al. (2024):

 >The PSI Multicultivator is used to grow 8 x 80 ml of phytoplankton culture under a common temperature regime, with individual control of bubbling, light level, light spectral quality and photoperiod for each of the 8 culture tubes.

+**Research Questions**:

+- Are compostable plastics truly degradable in natural environments?
+- What factors affect the degradation of the plastic?